 “No,” she says, “Well, yes, but that’s not what I mean, Tony, you’re relapsing –“

-“What the actual fuck,” he says, “does Maria just make a point of letting everyone know what I do in my spare time?
+“Wow,” he says, “does Maria just make a point of letting everyone know what I do in my spare time?
 I have one fucking bad night -”

 “No, she told me because she’s worried about you,” Carol says evenly.
 She’s not going to stoop to bickering over this.
 She’s better than he ever was.